 That’s how the story goes, right?
 Friendly Native Americans from an unidentified tribe and the peaceful Pilgrims sat together to celebrate a successful harvest in Plymouth, Massachusetts, marking what is called today as the “First Thanksgiving.”
 However, is that what actually happened, or are we just making up a fantasy that we wish was true?

-I don’t wanna break anyone’s bubble, but the real story is the opposite of a peaceful time.
+I don’t wanna burst anyone’s bubble, but the real story is the opposite of a peaceful time.
 In 1621, the Wampanoag aided the first wave of Puritans in making a smooth transition to America, showing them how to plant crops, forage for wild foods and survive in the harsh winter weather.
 The colonists “thanked” the Natives’ kindness by brutally murdering an entire Pequot village and celebrating their victory with a feast in 1637.
 This is the first official mention of a Thanksgiving celebration.
 A century and a half later, President George Washington tried to create the national holiday of Thanksgiving as a public day of “thanksgiving and prayer.”
 Thanksgiving was finally declared an official holiday by President Abraham Lincoln in 1863 to heal a nation divided due to the civil war.
 So, it really had nothing to do with Native Americans and colonists coming together.

 What we are taught now, both in elementary school and by our loved ones, is a twisted lie.
 The lie took off in America’s economically prosperous Progressive Era in the early 20th century where it was used as a tool to assimilate European immigrants into American culture.
 Thanksgiving was seen as the perfect holiday to show off the country’s patriotic values and promote mass consumerism among middle-class families.
-Again, it nothing to do with Native Americans and colonists coming together.
+Again, it had nothing to do with Native Americans and colonists coming together.

 When we constantly regurgitate the same false stories, we are actively hurting and silencing the Native American community.
 When Thanksgiving is celebrated this way, Natives are reminded of the indiscriminate slaughter of their people and how their land was illegally taken away by colonists.
 As a result, Thanksgiving isn’t a normal holiday for them; it’s the National Day of Mourning, established 50 years ago.
 Instead of the usual feast and games, the Native community rallies and educates the public on the genocide their ancestors went through.
 They use this day to spread awareness on the continued oppression the community faces.
 21-years-old Kisha James attends the National Day of Mourning in her hometown of Plymouth every year where she and her community will fast for a whole day to remember the plight of their ancestors.
 She urges non-Natives to divorce their Thanksgiving celebrations from Thanksgiving mythology.